leisersohn/ec2manager/README.md

 ## About

-This projet is a demo, and uses boto3 to manage AWS EC2 instance snapshots.
+This project is a demo, and uses boto3 to manage AWS EC2 instance snapshots.

 ## Configuring

 shotty uses the configuration file created by the AWS cli. e.g.
 `aws configure --profile shotty`

+shotty utilizes AWS tagging (Key: 'Project', Value: <Name>) to cotrol all EC2 instance per project

 ## Running